ProkopRandacek/r8/docs.md

 - `shEditSphereRadius()`
 #### Misc
 - `shClone(shape)`
-  - Clones a model and returns the copy.
+  - Clones a shape and returns the copy.
 - `shDelete(shape)`
   - Deletes a shape.